GaryWSmith/xdr-parser-plugin/README.md

 Each sensor's information is contained in quadruplets e.g. "C,  28.69  ,  C  ,  ENV_OUTAIR_T"

-To overcome this somewhat ad-hoc approach, each sensors data which is contained in XDR sentences must be defined in a user defined dictionary.
+To overcome this somewhat ad-hoc approach, each sensors data which is contained in XDR sentences must be defined in a dictionary file/mechanism.
 In xdrParser-plugin the dictionary is built up within the Plugin Config functionality.

+Functionality
 The xdrParser-plugin splits the incoming sentence into as many objects as there are sensors contained in the sentence.

-It then matches the name in the object (the 4th field) with the contents of the dictionary.
+It then matches the name in the object (the 4th field of the quadruple) with the contents of the dictionary.

 If a match is found then:
 1) An associated signalk path is assigned to the object
 2) The data value is manipulated according to an associated mathematical expression also contained in the dictionary.
 This allows data contained in the sentence to be converted to SI units required by Signalk.
 3) The modified data value is set in the object.

-The objects are then used to generate SignalK delta objects - {path : "", values : ""];
+The objects are then used to generate SignalK delta objects - {path : "<dictionary defined path>", values : "<manipulated value from sentence>"]}

+Objects with an assigned path of "navigation.attitude" i.e. (Roll, Pitch and Yaw) receive special treatment as the navigation.attitude values are an object of roll, pitch and yaw values.
+For example:

+	{
+          "path": "navigation.attitude",
+          "value": {
+            "roll": -0.0581,
+            "pitch": 0.345,
+            "yaw": 0.0012
+          }
+        }

 This is an example of the dictionary as it is stored internally:

 			{"type" : "WaterLevel",